As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Bass traps are designed for controlling low frequencies.

-There are different types of bass traps but for simplicity, this article is restricted to the broadband type which cater for a wide range of low frequencies.
+There are different types of bass traps but for simplicity, this article is restricted to the broadband type which caters for a wide range of low frequencies.

 Acoustic panels are designed for mid and high frequencies.